MaxyMoos/mistral-vscode/README.md

-# mistral-vscode README
+# mistral-vscode

-Allows you to call the Mistral AI API directly within VS Code
+Allows you to chat using the Mistral AI API directly within VS Code.

 ## Features